How To Pay Off Credit Card Debt

 Will paying off my credit cards increase my credit score?

-Of course, if you take a more extreme measure like bankruptcy or debt consolidation, it may hurt your credit score for the time being.
-But becoming debt-free is more important than a temporary hit to your score.
+Of course, if you take a more extreme measure like bankruptcy or debt consolidation, it will hurt your credit score.
+But becoming debt-free is important.
 Do what will be best for you long term.

 Erika Photo